atmandhol/tap-nsp-gitops/README.md

     path: _ytt_lib/extras
 ```

-## Manage Desired namespaces
+## Manage Desired namespaces via GitOps

 We will use `kapp App` to sync the desired namespaces from our GitOps repo to our TAP cluster.
 Namespace provisioner also uses kapp and owns the `desired-namespaces` ConfigMap on the cluster.
-We will add an annotation `as` using a Package overlay so the 2 `kapp Apps` don't fight over ownership issues.
+We will add an annotation `kapp.k14s.io/exists: ""` to the Namespace provisioner default `desired-namespaces` ConfigMap using a Package overlay so the 2 `kapp Apps` don't fight over ownership issues.

+### Create an Overlay secret

 ```bash
 cat <<EOF | kubectl apply -f -